-The Company continues to focus its efforts on getting prepared for a potential increase in activity for its services while remaining disciplined on pricing and focused on cost control.
-Most senior and intermediate mining companies are still working through their mining plans for calendar 2017.
-The recent increase in base metal prices, combined with recent mineral financings, are positive signs going into 2017, however, the recent volatility in gold prices following the U.S. election results makes it difficult to predict activity levels over the next year.
+The Company continues to focus its efforts on getting prepared in anticipation of a possible recovery in demand for its services while remaining disciplined on pricing and focused on cost control.
+With the commodity prices improving over the last six months, many junior mining companies have been able to access capital markets and obtain financing for their mining projects.
+However, there is typically a lag between the timing of these financings and the impact they can have on the drilling industry.
+Junior mining companies can account for some 50% of the drilling market in cyclical upturns.
 The Company's financial strength allows it to invest in safety, to maintain its equipment in good condition, and to retain many of its skilled employees, strategically positioning the Company to react quickly when the industry recovers.